tatumio/doc/docs/rpc/algorand-rpc-documentation/indexer/health.md

 ### Return Object

-The method returns an object representing the health status of the Algorand node, including the following properties:
+The method returns an object representing the health status of the Algorand Indexer node.

-- `isHealthy` (boolean): A boolean value indicating whether the Algorand node is healthy and operational. `true` means the node is healthy, and `false` means there may be issues with the node's operation.
-- `message` (string): A human-readable message providing additional information about the node's health status.
-This message can be used for debugging or diagnostics.

 Please note that the structure of the returned object may change in different Algorand RPC versions.